 Other scenarios may be different, however.
 For instance, a person may add a loved one to their account with the understanding that they will access the funds to cover funeral expenses when they pass away or for some other purpose entirely.
 Sometimes, the issue that may arise in such a case is when the other account holder legally becomes the outright owner of the account after the person passes away.

 If there is no written document indicating the intended purpose of the funds, then there is no legal way to ensure the funds will be used as the person wanted.
 Once the other account holder becomes the sole owner of the account, they may use the money as they wish.
 This may create animosity among the decedent’s loved ones, as they may believe the money was meant to be dispersed in some other way.
 This is especially the case if the new account owner uses the money to pay for any of their own personal expenses.

 When a person wants another individual to only have access to their funds for use on their behalf, there are several ways to accomplish that goal.
 To give the individual the authority to use the funds during the person’s lifetime, they may give them trusted power of attorney.
 If the goal is to leave funds specifically for the individual to use after the person passes away, they may create a small account with written instructions concerning its intended use after their death.
 It is imperative to avoid making an individual a co-owner of an account if the person does not wish for them to inherit the money with no strings attached.

 Always Consult a Legal Professional with Probate Concerns

-If you have bank accounts that you wish for a loved one to have immediate access to after you pass away and you want to be sure the funds are used according to your wishes, the skilled legal team at The Flanigan Law Group can help.
+If you have bank accounts that you wish for a loved one to have immediate access to after you pass away and you want to be sure the funds are used according to your wishes, the skilled Orange County Probate team at The Flanigan Law Group can help.
 We have built a reputation for handling all probate and estate concerns with integrity and discretion.
 Visit our website to see how we can help you.